 Some people find their way to Goodwill because of limited skills or work history, some have physical or developmental disabilities, while others are referred through welfare or community correction systems.
 Goodwill helps people earn a paycheck while they are preparing for permanent jobs by placing them in temporary jobs or in jobs at Goodwill.
 Goodwill also works in collaboration with other businesses and community organizations to create opportunities and assistance for people who need help finding a job.

-Services described below are available at the Goodwill’s headquarter facility at 271 East Apple Avenue in Muskegon, Monday through Friday from 8:00 a.m. to 4:30 p.m., or at the Goodwill Workforce Development Center at 950 West Norton in Muskegon, Monday through Friday 8:00 a.m. to 5:00 p.m.
+Services described below are available at the Goodwill’s headquarter facility at 271 East Apple Avenue in Muskegon, Monday through Friday from 8:00 a.m. to 4:30 p.m., or at the Goodwill Workforce Office at 950 West Norton in Muskegon, Monday through Friday 8:00 a.m. to 5:00 p.m.

 Goodwill’s career development services help individuals develop, plan, and acquire career goals.
 Goodwill career counselors are available to assist participants referred through Michigan Works!, Michigan Rehabilitation Services, or the Department of Human Services, in assessment of their skills and interest, and lead them through the career exploration process to create a structured plan with specific career objectives.